oplaner4/jquery.smartSticky/README.md

 - Type: `Number`
 - Default: `50`

-ScrollTop value that postpones showing of the fixed element and accelerates its hiding on return.
+ScrollTop value that postpones activation of the fixed element and accelerates its hiding on return.
 Use `0` to deactivate.

 #### show.immediately
 - Type: `Boolean`
 - Default: `false`

 Determines if the element becomes fixed immediately when its original position is reached.
 If set to `'true'` option `'show.delay'` is ignored.

-When container is overflowing, this option is implicitely set to `'true'` and any modification is ignored.

 #### show.original.above
 - Type: `Boolean`